WWE News: ‘Friday Night SmackDown’ Superstar Shoots Hard On CM Punk

 Punk didn’t clarify what he meant, but he may have been referring to one of Styles’ previous controversies.
 As recalled by Instinct Magazine, footage emerged in 2018 of Styles using homophobic slurs during some of his older matches, which resulted in the wrestler receiving some criticism.

-While the Styles issue was different from what’s going on in the United States right now in regards to social issues, Styles was criticized for supposedly harboring anti-progressive viewpoints.
+While the Styles issue was different from what’s going on in the U.S. right now in regards to social issues, Styles was criticized for supposedly harboring anti-progressive viewpoints.
 However, it’s possible that Punk was referring to something else entirely, as both performers are veterans who have known each other for years.

 At the time of this writing, Punk hasn’t responded to Styles’ latest interview comments.